Looking to enjoy a weekend in the wild? Here’s our pick of the best camping sites in Hong Kong.

 Tung Ping Chau

 Tung Ping Chau is home to a number of magnificent landforms including Kang Lau Shek (Barbican Stone), a tall stack overlooking the sea, and Lung Kok Shui (Dragon Enters Water), a siltstone bed that resembles the spine of a dragon.
 Come nightfall, the views are just as beautiful with the moon and stars shining above.
-The site is adjacent to wave-cut platform on the sea and fully equipped with toilets, barbecue pits and eating areas for you to use during your stay.
+The camping site is adjacent to a wave-cut platform on the sea and fully equipped with toilets, barbecue pits and eating areas for you to use during your stay.
 The ferry only runs to and from the island a few times each week so you need to carefully time your trip.
 As beautiful as it is, you don’t want to get stuck there for a week!

 Location: Tung Ping Chau, Plover Cover Extension Country Park, Hong Kong